 I woke early to birdsong outside my window, made another pot of coffee, showered, dressed and headed outside for a walk.
 The Autumn foliage glimmered in the early morning sun as I walked briskly along the path.
 Not long after I returned, a knock at the door announced that my breakfast had arrived.

-The large picnic basket contained a breakfast fit for a Queen; a delectable spinach and mushroom frittata (so fluffy I wondered how long those eggs were beaten for) accompanied by heavenly fried potatoes, a french press of espresso, a bowl of chilled chunks of melons and grapes with a carafe of orange juice.
+The large picnic basket contained a breakfast fit for a Queen; a delectable spinach and mushroom frittata (so fluffy I wondered how long those eggs were beaten for) accompanied by heavenly fried potatoes.
+I’d never tried fried potatoes before as I’m a real whizz at mashing them.
+I always try to find the best potato mashers in the market because the tools you use make all the difference.
+Fried potatoes are definitely going on my list of foods to try and master now!
+When it came to drinks, I had a french press of espresso, a carafe of orange juice and more snacks to accompany them; a bowl of chilled chunks of melons and grapes.

 Needless to say it was all delicious, but easily enough for two if like me, you generally blend up a smoothie or maybe get ’round to making a bowl of oatmeal (in the winter) most mornings.
 I ate as much as I could and sipped my last cup of coffee, enjoying my remaining few minutes in the serene cloister I would soon leave.
 I didn’t even look at my notebook.
 There’d be time to see if what I’d written was utter rubbish, later after I got back to my studio, I just threw it in the bag with the computer and the few things I carried.

 Fed, rested and happy, I went into the Inn to find Asia.